jina-ai/docs/chapters/project_guide.rst

 ``/app.py``

-Finally, the main app needs a dedicated place.,This file will be living directly under the main directory.
+Finally, the main app needs a dedicated place.
+This file will be living directly under the main directory.

 Workspace
 ---------